 If steering wheel play is excessive, disconnect the universal joint of steering shaft and then check the play where the joints cross and yawing torque.
 Also, check the seal for damage or serrations for wear.
-If the joint is loose, retighten the mounting bolts to the specified torque.
+If the joint is loose, tighten new bolts to the specified torque.